WHITE TERN – (Gygis alba) – Manu-o-Kū – (See images below)

 NESTING: This tern often does not built any nest, and merely lays its one egg on a branch fork in a large tree.
 This is why, in Honolulu, trees with active nests are marked with blue ribbons to warn tree maintenance crews of their presence (see photo below).

 DISTRIBUTION: The white tern is widespread around the Pacific Ocean.
-In Hawaii most of the population is located in the Northwestern Hawaiian Islands.
+On Hawaii (where it is indigenous) most of the population is located in the Northwestern Hawaiian Islands.
 As for the main islands it is restricted to Oahu on the south shore.
 It is the official bird of Honolulu because of its presence in the city, including its nesting sites.

 CONSERVATION: Due to its wide range this tern species is not listed as at risk.
 However that does not mean it’s not without threats, one being predation of eggs by feral animals such as mongoose and rats.
 In Honolulu blue tape is installed around trees where nests are found, to alert tree trimming crews of their presence.
 Proper tree trimming actually provides better nest sites for these birds.